AHmims/Solder/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-As of writing this, the project doesn't have a clear roadmap onto what this could possibly grow up to be, we have ideas and speculations but nothing guaranteed yet.
+The project doesn't have a clear roadmap onto what it could possibly grow up to be as of yet, we have ideas and speculations but nothing guaranteed.

-What's available now is a scrapping script that takes an input information like what page to scrap and how periodically do so and expect the results to show up _(hopefully)_.
+For the time being, it provides a web scraper that takes a .json file containing _module data, scraping interval, & product pages_ as input and spews out the requested information on a defined time interval _(hopefully)_.

-Here's what to come when it comes to the script:
+Current plans for the project:
 * A seamless experience by providing some kind of interface that enables the normal user to interact with this
-* Have notifications support to warn the user when a said action is triggered
+* Have notifications support to warn the user when a said action is triggered.

-The bigger goal;
+The bigger goal:
-* A 90s metaverse
+* A 90s metaverse.

 <!-- BUILT WITH -->